-• Net income represents the bottom-line profit or loss of the company after tax and interest expenses and after other non-ordinary expenses such as dividends and one-time or non-recurring expenses.
-Net income or earnings after taxes represent the value added to last year's earnings.
+Net Income represents the bottom line profit or loss of the company after tax and interest expenses and after other non-ordinary expenses such as dividends, one-time or non-recurring expenses.
+Net Income or earnings after taxes represent the value-added owner's creating of the firm to last year's earnings.